ageuke/api-documenation/_api/books_list.md

 ---
-title: /books
+title: /regions
-position_number: 1.0
+position_number: 1
 type: get
-description: List all books
+description: >-
+  Retrieves a list of all regions that includes account_oid, region_disc, region_info, region_name, region_oid and site_count.
 parameters:
-  - name: offset
+  - name: account_oid
-    content: Offset the results by this amount
+    content: The account_oid to filter the results by.
+This parameter is optional.
-  - name: limit
-    content: Limit the number of books returned
-content_markdown: |-
+content_markdown: >-
-  This call will return a maximum of 100 books
+  This call will return all regions for an account.
+If no regions are assigned it will return one region labelled "None".

-  {: .info }
+  {: .info}

   Lists all the photos you have access to.
 You can paginate by using the parameters listed above.
 left_code_blocks:
-  - code_block: |-
+  - code_block: >-
-      $.get("http://api.myapp.com/books/", { "token": "YOUR_APP_KEY"}, function(data) {
+      $.get("http://api.myapp.com/books/", { "token": "YOUR_APP_KEY"},
+      function(data) {
         alert(data);
       });
     title: jQuery